po1yb1ank/gocommit/README.md

   ```bash
     gocommit
   ```
-  this will execute committer profile for all files and default branch.
-More info below.
+  this will execute committer profile for all files and default branch (master).
+Don't forger to set upstream if committing not in default branch.
 ### Command-line arguments

     -p i -r <link> (-b/-f)      Remote init profile